walkercompsci/Github-Demo/README.md

 # Github-Demo
-A demonstration of Github for IBEA.
+A demonstration of Github for Flipping the Switch.